JoshTWright/devBlog/_posts/2016-12-5-PostgreSQLCommands.md

 >^This will log us in to our server with the defult password

 We must create a new password so we can create a more secure way to connect to our server.
+The following command may help with that.

 ![_config.yml]({{ site.baseurl }}/images/pgpasschange.png)

+>^The defult password to our server has been changed